What Is The Best Survival Knife For Your Money:

 Over time these pieces can crack, separate, or even corrode the handle and eventually break altogether.
 Full-tang knives aren’t always stronger, but for new buyers, you can almost guarantee the life of one over partial or half-tang.

 Although handle materials vary quite a bit on EDC and survival knives, most will get the job done just fine.
 Grips vary as well including style and design but most importantly you should avoid simple plastic.
 Other things to look out for are handles that include a compass as well as hollow handles.

 These features might be sold as a bonus but you often lose quality for these small perks.
-In fact, the compass on these knives are usually cheaply attached and also are terribly poor to use.
+In fact, the compass on these knives is usually cheaply attached and also is terribly poor to use.
 If the knife costs you around $50 then the compass is no doubt worth less than a buck.
 Are you going to trust your navigation to $1 piece of equipment?
 I know I wouldn’t.

 A couple of features that can add value to the handle of your knife are rope cutters and glass breaking styles.
 These don’t sacrifice any integrity and can be quite handy when it comes down to it.

 3. Metal for the Blade